 From Panel 12 of the 2007 files, a new set of variance strata and PSUs were developed because of the introduction of a new NHIS design.
 There are 165 variance strata with either two or three variance estimation PSUs per stratum starting from Panel 12.
 Therefore, there are a total of 368 (203+165) variance strata in the 2007 Full Year file as it consists of two panels that were selected under two independent NHIS sample designs.
-For the 2008 Full Year file, since both MEPS panels come from the new NHIS design, there are only 165 variance strata.
+Since both MEPS panels in the Full Year 2008 file and beyond are based on the new NHIS design, there are only 165 variance strata.
 These variance strata (VARSTR values) have been numbered from 1001 to 1165 so that they can be readily distinguished from those developed under the former NHIS sample design in the event that data are pooled for several years.